lathoub/Arduino-AppleMIDI-Library/README.md

 `MaxNumberOfParticipants` is another way to cut memory - each particpants uses approx 300 bytes.
 Default number of participants is 1 (using 2 sockets).
 Beware: the number of sockets on the Arduino is limited.
 The W5100 support 4, the W5200 and W5500 based IP chips can use 8 sockets.
 (Each participant uses 2 sockets: port 5004 and 5004+1).
 (Base port can be set in `APPLEMIDI_CREATE_DEFAULT_INSTANCE`)

+### 3 ways to reduce the memory footprint:
+* DISCARD_SESSION_NAME

+#define'ing DISCARD_SESSION_NAME remove the need for memory for `DefaultSettings::MaxSessionNameLen` bytes

+* NO_LATENCY_CALCULATION

+Saves about 100 bytes no calculating the latency from incoming messages.

+* NO_EXT_CALLBACKS

+Saves 500 bytes if you do not want to use AppleMIDI callbacks (Connected and Disconnected remain)

 ## Network Shields
 * Arduino Ethernet shield (Wiznet W5100 and W5500)